ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Data Item: byte string

-* Semantics: Extended ACE scope format, including its semantics idenfifier
+* Semantics: Extended ACE scope format, including the idenfifier of the used scope semantics.

 * Reference: \[This Document\]